 This guide introduces the emerging concept of responsible use in the carbon market, bridging the gap between novel ideas and practical application.
 It serves to draw project developers, resellers, and other stakeholders together to develop a shared understanding of what responsible use means, why it's vital, and everyone's role in it.
 As a reference manual, it empowers you, the project developer, to initiate discussions with potential buyers, guiding them - and you - towards clear, actionable steps for responsible engagement with the Voluntary Carbon Market (VCM).
 The guide has been written over the course of a year, incorporating sector developments and market actor opinions.

-Additionally, six stakeholder consultations were held across three continents to get a wide range of visions on how best to provide guidance on responsible use.
+guidance on responsible use.
 The feedback received is included in this most recent update.